yagiz/Bagel/README.md

 - Build and archive the project.
 #### Install iOS Client
 ##### CocoaPods
-Currently best way to install Bagel is by using Cocoapods.
+Currently best way to install Bagel is to use Cocoapods.
 ```sh
 pod 'Bagel'
 ```